- What is the itinerary for the day?

 Do you guarantee whale sightings?

-Although we can never guarantee whale sightings, we are very confident we will find you whales.
+Although we can never guarantee whale sightings, as they are WILD animals, we are confident our skipper will find you whales.
 We had a 90% success rate last season!
 However, if you are on a trip that does not get to view whales, we will give you a 25% discount on your next attempt (per ticket, and subject to availability).
 If you still don’t see whales on this trip, all subsequent trips are free until you see whales (can come on any trip that is running and not completely full).
 We do not offer refunds for tours that do not get to see whales, as we cannot control the wildlife, but still incur all the same costs.Back to Index

 Where do we depart from in Townsville?

 We currently pickup behind the Holiday Inn (sugar shaker) in Townsville city at 7:30am.
 Click the map to be directed to google maps and get directions to the Holiday Inn!Back to Index

 Our whale watching boat is called ‘Antares’.
 It’s primary purpose is as a scientific research vessel for marine scientists to conduct their work, but we also use it as a comfortable platform for small groups of people who want to see the humpbacks around the Palm Islands during whale season!
 It is a 6.3m rigid inflatable boat (RIB) designed to be tough and unsinkable.
 It employs a brand new 100hp honda engine, has nearly full shade cover and comfortable cushioned bench seating.